Order by phone: (800) 338-5954 Item #exhR0061 — Source #1

 Carpal Tunnel Syndrome and Surgical Release: Right Hand - Medical Illustration, Human Anatomy Drawing

-Carpal tunnel syndrome and median nerve release surgery on the RIGHT hand.
+This medical illustration series depicts carpal tunnel syndrome and median nerve release surgery on the RIGHT hand.
 Depicts color-coded areas of pain and numbness in the thumb and fingers.
 The second and third illustrations display median nerve compression (neuropathy) in the carpal tunnel.
 The last three images show surgical steps: A. An incision made into the palm and wrist exposing the carpal tunnel; B. Incision of the transverse carpal ligament; and 3.
 Surgical release of the compressed median nerve.

 "It is my experience that it's much more effective to show a jury what

 happened than simply to tell a jury what happened.
 In this day and age where

 people are used to getting information visually, through television and

 other visual media, I would be at a disadvantage using only words.

 I teach a Litigation Process class at the University of Baltimore Law Schooland use [Medical Legal Art's] animation in my class.
 Students always saythat they never really understood what happened to [to my client] until theysaw the animation.

 Animations are powerful communication tools that should be used wheneverpossible to persuade juries."